Scalar products of Bethe vectors in the 8-vertex model: Concluding remarks

 One of the most attractive areas is the application of the obtained result (\ref{norm2}) to the calculation of form factors and correlation functions.
 However, for this it is necessary to obtain formulas for the action of the monodromy matrix entries on Bethe vectors.
 In models with the 6-vertex $R$-matrix, such formulas are well known.
 Schematically, they can be represented in the form \beq \mathcal{T}_{ab}(z)\bigl |\Psi(\bv)\bigr > = \sum_{\bv'} t_{ab}(\bv') \bigl |\Psi(\bv')\bigr >, \eeq where $\bv'$ is a subset of $\bv\cup z$, and $t_{ab}(\bv')$ are some numerical coefficients.
 The sum in \eqref{ActB} is taken with respect to all possible subsets of fixed cardinality.
 The latter depends on the concrete matrix element $\mathcal{T}_{ab}$.

 If we assume that similar action formulas also exist in the 8-vertex model, then we immediately get access to the form factors of local spin operators.
-Indeed, the latter can be expressed through the elements of the quantum monodromy matrix using the formulas of the inverse scattering problem \cite{GohK00,MaiT00}:
+Indeed, the latter can be expressed through the elements of the quantum monodromy matrix using the formulas of the inverse scattering problem \cite{GohK00,MaiT00}\footnote{Relation (\ref{ISP-sol}) slightly differs from its custom form since we use different ordering of the $R$-matrices in the definition of the monodromy matrix.}:

 Here $E^{ij}_m$ is an elementary unit matrix acting in the $m$th local quantum space $V_m$.
 Therefore, all form factors of local operators reduce to form factors of the entries of the quantum monodromy matrix.
 For instance, magnetization $\Bigl <\frac{1}{2}(1-\sigma_3^{(m)})\Bigr >$ is given by \beq \frac{\bigl <\Psi_\nu(\bv)|\frac{1}{2}(1-\sigma_3^{(m)})\bigl | \Psi_\nu(\bv)\bigr >}{\bigl <\Psi_\nu(\bv)|\Psi_\nu(\bv)\bigr >}= \frac{\bigl <\Psi_\nu(\bv)|D(\xi_m)\bigl |\Psi_\nu(\bv)\bigr >}{T_{\nu}(\xi_m|\bv)\bigl <\Psi_\nu(\bv)\bigl |\Psi_\nu(\bv)\bigr >}, \eeq where $T_{\nu}(\xi_m|\bv)$ is the eigenvalue of ${\sf T}(\xi_m)$ on $\bigl |\Psi_\nu(\bv)\bigr >$.